Korean Air Logo

 Korean Air Lines Logo 1962

 The company’s first logo consisted of a red openwork circle and a blue checkmark on its background.
-The choice of colors is associated with the state symbolism of Singapore.
+The choice of colors is associated with Singapore’s state symbolism.

 The circular shape was associated with the sun.
 The bends and curls around the element’s edges are close to Egyptian ones.
 In the culture of Ancient Egypt, the celestial luminary was represented similarly.
 The unusual ornament in the logo showed the movement of aircraft in different directions.
 The blue figure in the center reminded of: